 Related Post: How Our Blown-In Insulation Machine Works

 Rock wool is similar to mineral wool for blow-in insulation.
 Rock wool and mineral wool are somewhat denser than cellulose insulation.
 That’s why you may not need as much as cellulose.
 It also fills into a wall cavity easier because gravity acts on it more readily due to its weight.
-Because rock wool and mineral wool are heavier, installers could have a harder time moving it around.
+Because rock wool and mineral wool are heavier, installers could have a harder time moving them around.
 The material may also settle within your walls, causing pockets of air that reduce the efficiency of insulation.

 Although you may be familiar with fiberglass batts or rolls, this type of insulation also has a blow-in variety.
 Fiberglass requires special handling as the fibers are made from little bits of glass.
 The wispy, compact strings of materials have acceptable R-values, but like with mineral wool and rock wool, installers must clean up every last bit of fiberglass.
 Otherwise, this kind of blow-in insulation can be hazardous to your health because of inhaling very tiny glass particles.